Your Retirement Options and Pensions Freedom

 It is important to remember that the amount of flexi-access fund withdrawn to provide you with an income will be taxed at your marginal rate of income tax therefore if you take too much income this may move you into the next tax bracket and result in you paying a higher rate of tax.

 Uncrystallised Funds Pension Lump Sum

-A new option has been introduced by the Government which is called the Uncrystallised Funds Pension Lump Sum (UFPLS).
+An option was introduced by the Government which is called the Uncrystallised Funds Pension Lump Sum (UFPLS).

 This option is for funds not already in drawdown and allows you to take a one-off payment from your pension or a series of lump sums leaving the remainder of the fund in your pension invested, the first 25% of each UFPLS is tax free, with the balance being subject to tax.

 UFPLS is not available from any part of your pension that is already in drawdown.

 How Can I Access the New Pensions Options?